- Company: Spinnaker International Ltd

 Knowledge Transfer Partnerships (KTP) is Europe’s leading programme for helping businesses to improve their competitiveness, productivity and performance through better use of the knowledge, technology and skills available within the UK knowledge base.

-Spinnaker sought the assistance of Plymouth University academic experts for help with the design and development of an enhanced wireless charging system that allowed for extended service interval times in markets that have an extended geographical reach.
+Spinnaker sought the assistance of the University of Plymouth academic experts for help with the design and development of an enhanced wireless charging system that allowed for extended service interval times in markets that have an extended geographical reach.
 This new embedded capability would lead to reduced operational costs allowing expansion and increased exports into existing, and new foreign markets.
-Spinnaker has engaged with Plymouth University on a number of KTP projects over the past 18 years, across various faculties and recognises the benefits they have achieved.
+Spinnaker has engaged with the University of Plymouth on a number of KTP projects over the past 18 years, across various faculties and recognises the benefits they have achieved.

 "The key to our success is innovation.
-Plymouth University has provided workable solutions using the latest cutting-edge technology, specialist skills and expertise that we would not otherwise have access to.
+The University of Plymouth has provided workable solutions using the latest cutting-edge technology, specialist skills and expertise that we would not otherwise have access to.
 The relationship between Spinnaker and the University continues to flourish.”

 Tony Westington, Managing Director, Spinnaker International Ltd